bryantheil/ML-Projects/customer_conv/readme.md

 ### Step 5: Analyzing Target Distribution

-The target variable (`y`) distribution is examined using `value_counts()` to identify class imbalance.
+The target variable (`y`) distribution is examined using `value_counts()` to identify how balanced our target is.
 This step ensures appropriate handling of imbalanced datasets.
+We have to do this because our model will look at the data and see that most people didn't by and tend to predict in that direction.
+So we need to eliminate this imbalance.

 ```python
 distribute = df['y'].value_counts()